biotaphy/BiotaPhyPy/docs/sphinx/_sources/pages/about.rst.txt

 About
 =====

-The BiotaPhy Analyses repository is an open source project, initially, containing tools generated as part of the BiotaPhy project.
+The BiotaPhy Python repository is an open source project, initially, containing tools generated as part of the BiotaPhy project.
 BiotaPhy is a collaboration between `iDigBio <https://idigbio.org>`_ at The University of Florida, `Lifemapper <http://lifemapper.org>`_ at The University of Kansas, and